 Rina R. Wehbe (she/her) is an academic researcher at the University of Waterloo.
-She is currently working towards the completion of her Ph.D.
-Mathematics Computer Science at Cheriton School of Computer Science, UW.
+She has successfully defended her Ph.D.
+Mathematics, Computer Science at the David R. Cheriton School of Computer Science, University of Waterloo.
 Her research interests includes collaboration, equity, affective computing, user difficulty, and specialized design for expert users.
 She applies her work to the domains of games, interface design, and productivity applications.
 He unique interdisciplinary background B.Sc.
 Psychology and M.Sc.
 Computer Science informs her work.
-Her affiliations include Cheriton School of Computer Science, CS HCI, and the Games Institute.
 Wehbe has researched understanding difficulty and learning in games and productivity applications.
 Specific topics include comprehension and points of confusion detrimental to the User eXperience (UX), balancing help functionality to ensure the user is not needlessly interrupted.
 Despite her cognitive focus, she continues to have a soft spot for affective computing, which includes her work on emotional attachment to digital objects and characters (NPC-Ts).
 Furthermore, her research into Games for Change seeks to inspire, motivate, and spur small changes that can add up to bigger differences.

 Rina R. Wehbe, Terence Dickson, Anastasia Kuzminykh, Lennart E. Nacke, and Edward Lank.
 2020.
 Personal Space in Play: Physical and Digital Boundaries in Large-Display Cooperative and Competitive Games.
 In Proceedings of the 2020 CHI Conference on Human Factors in Computing Systems (CHI ’20).
 Association for Computing Machinery, New York, NY, USA, 1–14.
 DOI:https://doi.org/10.1145/3313831.3376319